The Best Types of Life Insurance in Canada

 Joint life insurance

 Joint life insurance is a single policy that covers two people, usually spouses or common-law partners.
-Since you’re only paying for one policy, premiums are generally cheaper than if you were to have two separate plans.
+Since you’re only paying for one policy, premiums are generally cheaper than holding two separate individual policies.

 Joint life insurance pros and cons